The Art Of Living

 Our Finances Create Self-reliance

 We learn skills and choose a career to earn a living to provide for ourselves.
-We become self-sufficient, to learn to rely on oneself in order to sustain our lives.
+We become self-sufficient, to learn to rely on ourselves in order to sustain our lives.
 And if we have dependents, our careers must be upgraded to provide adequately for all in our family.
 Self-reliance makes us independent.
 It gives us greater confidence that we can use to push ourselves more forward in life.

 Our Contribution To Society